Arthur Box

 Arthur Box (18 September 1884 – 7 June 1960) was an English footballer who played as a goalkeeper.
 He made more than 100 appearances in the Football League playing for Burslem Port Vale, Stoke and Birmingham.
 He also played for Croydon Common and Crewe Alexandra.

 Career

 Early career

-Box was born in Hanley, Staffordshire, the son of Thomas, a boilermaker, and Edna.
-He was on the books at Hanley Villa, Northwood Mission and Stoke (without making a first team appearance), before joining Burslem Port Vale in August 1904.
+Box was born in Hanley, the son of Thomas, a boilermaker, and Edna.
+He was on the books at Hanley Villa, Northwood Mission and Stoke (without making a first-team appearance), before joining Burslem Port Vale in August 1904.

 Burslem Port Vale

-He played three Second Division games in the 1904–05 season, but was mainly a back-up to Harry Cotton.
-He became the club's first choice goalkeeper in the 1905–06 season, playing 35 league games to George Boote's three.
-Unusually for a goalkeeper he actually scored a goal, albeit a penalty, in a 1–0 win over Manchester United at the Athletic Ground on 24 March 1906.
+He played three Second Division games in the 1904–05 season but was mainly a back-up to Harry Cotton.
+He became the club's first-choice goalkeeper in the 1905–06 season, playing 35 league games to George Boote's three.
+Unusually for a goalkeeper, he scored a goal, albeit a penalty, in a 1–0 win over Manchester United at the Athletic Ground on 24 March 1906.
 In the 1906–07 campaign, he played only 12 matches, as new signing Howard Matthews was preferred.
-Box returned to Stoke in July 1907, with Vale in the midst of financial meltdown.
+Box returned to Stoke in July 1907, with Vale amid financial meltdown.